 When does a WilDi zone outperform Google Ads for a Jacksonville window installer?

 Three windows.
-First, in the 14–90 days after a named storm, when insurance-driven replacement demand spikes in specific coastal corridors (Atlantic Beach, Ponte Vedra Beach, Mayport) and a zone over the impacted blocks delivers to homeowners walking the damage daily.
-Second, in older-home clusters (San Marco, Riverside/Avondale, Mandarin) where a single install on a block tends to seed neighbor referrals — the visible new-window job is the ad.
+First, in the 14-90 days after a named storm, when insurance-driven replacement demand spikes in specific coastal corridors (Atlantic Beach, Ponte Vedra Beach, Mayport) and a zone over the impacted blocks delivers to homeowners walking the damage daily.
+Second, in older-home clusters (San Marco, Riverside/Avondale, Mandarin) where a single install on a block tends to seed neighbor referrals.
+The visible new-window job is the ad.
 Third, when running an insurance-discount campaign tied to wind-mitigation credits in budget-conscious Westside neighborhoods, where Google CPL math doesn't support a $200 lead cost on a $9,000 ticket.

 Do Florida Building Code impact-rated windows apply in Jacksonville?

-Jacksonville (Duval County) is not in the High-Velocity Hurricane Zone (HVHZ) — only Miami-Dade and Broward counties are designated HVHZ.
+Jacksonville (Duval County) is not in the High-Velocity Hurricane Zone (HVHZ).
+Only Miami-Dade and Broward counties are designated HVHZ.
 However, the Florida Building Code still requires windborne-debris protection (impact-rated glazing or approved shutters) throughout most of coastal Northeast Florida.
 The HVHZ-grade Miami-Dade Notice of Acceptance (NOA) products are commonly specified in Jacksonville's coastal zones (Ponte Vedra, Atlantic Beach, Neptune Beach) because insurers reward the higher rating.
 Statewide Florida Product Approvals are the standard outside the immediate coast.

 How much can a Florida homeowner save on insurance with impact-rated windows?

 Up to roughly 42% on the hurricane / windstorm portion of the homeowners premium, per Florida Office of Insurance Regulation guidance and Citizens Property Insurance documentation.
 The discount requires a wind-mitigation inspection (Form OIR-B1-1802) with photos, product approvals, and installation records on file.
 Annual savings can run into the low thousands for waterfront and coastal homes.
-The discount is one of the strongest closing arguments on a Jacksonville window quote — and is exactly the kind of message that converts well in a zone over older coastal blocks where the math is most attractive.
+The discount is one of the strongest closing arguments on a Jacksonville window quote, and exactly the kind of message that converts well in a zone over older coastal blocks where the math is most attractive.

 Is the federal 25C Energy Efficient Home Improvement tax credit still available for windows?

 The 25C Energy Efficient Home Improvement Credit allows homeowners to claim 30% of the product cost (excluding labor and installation) for ENERGY STAR Most Efficient windows, capped at $600 per year.
 As of 2026 the credit also requires manufacturer-issued product identification numbers (PINs) on the tax return.
-Critically, current law terminates the credit for property placed in service after December 31, 2025 — Jacksonville installers running 2026 campaigns should verify the current status on the IRS Form 5695 instructions before quoting it as a benefit.
+Critically, current law terminates the credit for property placed in service after December 31, 2025.
+Jacksonville installers running 2026 campaigns should verify the current status on the IRS Form 5695 instructions before quoting it as a benefit.

 About this analysis